fshofiquel/FastAPI_Python_ReactTalon_PostGres/readme.md

 **Problem:** Network error in frontend

 **Solution:**
-1. Check backend is running: `http://localhost:8000/health`
+1. Check backend is running: `curl http://localhost:8000/health`
-2. Check CORS is enabled (see console for CORS errors)
+2. Check CORS is enabled (see browser console for CORS errors)
-3. Verify frontend is on `https://localhost:3000`
+3. Verify frontend is on `http://localhost:3000` (not https)
 4. Check `REACT_APP_API_URL` in `frontend/.env`
+5. Restart both frontend and backend

 ### File Upload Fails